Program Type: Faculty-led Program

 Courses & Credit

-The Salzburg program consists of one three-credit courses, and is designed to address the curricular needs of both upper-level undergraduates and graduate students.
-Participants are required to participate in a 3-week online course component for each of the courses prior to their arrival in Salzburg.
-The online component is designed to provide students with a rigorous outline of news curation, comparative news theories and multimedia storytelling.
-In this online section of the course, students will be required to read extensively and complete a 5-7 minute multimedia presentation on news curation around a global news topic of their choice.
-During the on-site portion of the program, breakout sections of 10-12 students each are generally supervised by two faculty members.
-UT Journalism professor Steve Reese will co-teach in the program.
+The Salzburg program consists of one three-credit course, designed to address the curricular needs of both upper-level undergraduates and graduate students.
+Participants are required to carry out some limited assigned work individually during the summer term but prior to their arrival in Salzburg.
+During the 3-week on-site portion of the program, breakout sections of 10-12 students each are generally supervised by two faculty members.
+UT Journalism professor Steve Reese is on the program faculty and oversees the participants from Texas.

 Global Media Literacy (Credit: COM325).
+This course carries the Global Culture Flag.
 Students will explore how digital media technologies are shaping civic engagement, activism, and innovation in a global media age.
 Students will work in a truly dynamic global cohort, of fellow university students from 15 partner institutions, to build digital stories, business plans, and content that helps provide innovative insights into the role of media, technology, and activism in changing societies across borders, across cultures, and across divides.
-Specifically, course will examine how distinctive global media shape views of politics, culture and society within nations, across regions and internationally.
-GML will help students develop an informed and critical understanding of how media shape and influence society and communication in the global public sphere.
+Students will consider how distinctive global media shape views of politics, culture and society within nations, across regions and internationally, and develop an informed and critical understanding of how media shape and influence society and communication in the global public sphere.
 The course will develop a critical understanding of ideas around participatory technologies, collaborative media, social networks, mobile platforms and digital culture.
+Consult the posted sample syllabus for other details.

 Credit is granted by The University of Texas at Austin.
 Credit is considered in-residence for most requirements within the Moody College of Communication at The University of Texas at Austin.
 All UT participants are required to obtain approval from their academic advisor prior to participation in order to determine how the course credits will apply to their UT degree.

-College of Liberal Arts students: Please note these courses will count towards the IRG Culture, Media, and the Arts track.
+College of Liberal Arts students: Please note these courses will count towards the International Relations and Global Studies Culture, Media, and the Arts track.

-The students and faculty study in the world-renowned Schlossleopoldskron, an 18th century Rococo palace built by the Prince Archbishop of Salzburg, owned by the King Ludvig I of Bavaria, renovated by Max Reinhart, the co-founder of the Salzburg Music Festival, and used for the von Trapp family home in "The Sound of Music."
+The students and faculty study in the world-renowned Schloss Leopoldskron, an 18th century Rococo palace built by the Prince Archbishop of Salzburg, owned by the King Ludwig I of Bavaria, renovated by Max Reinhart, the co-founder of the Salzburg Music Festival, and used for the von Trapp family home in "The Sound of Music."

 Financial Aid & Scholarships